CriticalAssetManagement/CAMS-Dashboard/README.md

 ### Step 3.

-Run `docker compose up`.
-You might need root access depending on whether your user has been added to the Docker group.
+Run `docker compose up` or alternatively `docker-compose up`.

+You might need root access depending on whether your user has been added to the Docker group, or you can use `sudo`, for instance: `sudo docker compose up`.

 ### Step 4.